krmax44/vue-ssr-service/README.md

 import { VueSSRApp } from "vue-ssr-service/entry";
 import MyApp from "./components/MyApp.vue";

-// the vue-ssr-service will grab this export to render it! export const ssrApp = new VueSSRApp(MyApp, (app) => {
+// vue-ssr-service will grab this export to render it! export const ssrApp = new VueSSRApp(MyApp, (app) => {
   app.use(/* ... */);
 });